|Board Member||Title||Term expires|

 Rezoning requests and conditional use applications are heard before the Board of Supervisors, not the Zoning Hearing Board.

-The East Lampeter Township Zoning Hearing Board meets the second and fourth Thursday of each month when cases are submitted, except for the months of November and December.
+The East Lampeter Township Zoning Hearing Board meets in person the second and fourth Thursdays of each month when cases are submitted, except for the months of November and December.

 Assistant Zoning Officer: David Sinopoli